kateohdowd-dev/ma-journal/content/posts/week-01/index.md

 Anti-establishment, off the grid living, dropping out of society - the woods

 Skill development (week 8) - illustration, staying a student, would love to revisit the hideous flowmap app and re-build it with my new web development/programming skills.
 Would be a great way to continue to build my skills

-‘Message delivered’ - sending messages through design Smth I lovee
-Angel shot
-Whatever I do I try to say something
-Friends of the earth, PETA, etc.
-The medium is the message and political design
-The power of design and media
-Love snarky juxtaposition - vigilant floral
-Violence against women, anti-sexism,
-My work was a little gratuitous, how could I improve it?

 ![An old Penguin book cover design](week-01.jpg)